-Hey folks.
-This week on the blog we’re taking a look at the Naturehike VIK Tent – a new single skin shelter that’s a total game changer.
+Hi folks.
+This week on the blog we’re taking a look at the Naturehike VIK Tent – a new single skin shelter that’s offers something very different!
 We’ve been blown away by the quality of other Naturehike tents such as the Cloud Up, and the VIK is another step up in both weight and comfort.
-It’s also got lots of cool and innovative features we’ll look at in a moment.
+It’s also got lots of cool and innovative features that we’ll look at in a moment.
 But first, let’s dive in and take a look at the specs for the VIK.

 The fly is made from 15D Silicon-coated Nylon, with Aluminium poles.
 The material used for the stakes isn’t listed, but we suspect these would probably be Aluminium as well.
 The skirts on the tent door clip closed with magnets, which is a neat touch.
+Man, I love magnets.

 Size & Weight

 In my experience, ‘trail weight’ is often optimistic, and packed weight is sometimes excessive.
 So it’s best to assume that the actual weight for this tent is going to fall somewhere between 930 and 1100 grams when you’re taking it out on the trail.
 The pack size is a neat and tidy 46 x 16 cm.
 In terms of interior space, there’s a fairly roomy – for one person at least – 85 x 210 cm.

-Naturehike VIK Tent Review
+Naturehike VIK Review

 The Naturehike VIK is freestanding.
 To pitch it, first you lay the groundsheet and lay the tent over the top.
 Once you’ve staked it down, you slot in the forked poles to create the hoop.
 Then the fly simply clips in place onto the hoop, including onto the cross-beam at the top.
 Lastly, stake out the sides for the entrance and vestibule and you’re all set.
-Then you can decide whether you want the tent closed, or whether to avail yourself of the walking pole canopy.
+Then you can decide whether you want the tent closed, or whether to avail yourself of the walking pole canopy setup.

 Space & Storage

 What about vestibule space?
-In short, it’s fairly generous.
+In short, it’s pretty generous.
 The main gear storage area tapers out to 65 cm at its widest point.
 This will easily be big enough to hold a meaty backpack.
 The ability to extend the door into a canopy also gives you more storage options, especially if the weather lets you keep the door open at night.

 Wallet & Weight Impact

-So, how does the VIK impact on your weight and wallet?
-Well, the weight seems like a no-brainer.
+The weight seems like a non-issue with the VIK.
 For a (maximum) 1100 grams, this tent is packed with a lot of cool features and a comfortable amount of space.
-And although it’s a little more expensive than some other Naturehike offerings such as the Cloud Up or Taga, the extra value added is well worth it.
+And although it’s a little more expensive than some other Naturehike offerings such as the Cloud Up or Taga, the extra value-added is well worth it.
 All in all, we’re giving this tent maximum thrifty points.